laptobbe/TSMarkdownParser/README.md

 ````

+Alternatively you can use Carthage.

-alternativly you can clone the project and build the static library setup in the project, or drag the source files into you project.
+Alternatively you can clone the project and build one of the static library setups in the project (iOS, OSX, tvOS or watchOS).

 #Usage